 When the Royal Free Hospital was founded back in 1828, our mission was to provide care and prevent ill health.
 Our mission remains, but the way we provide healthcare has changed dramatically since then.
 The changes are in part due to changes in technology and in the economics underpinning healthcare but we also make changes as a result of patient choice, patient opinion and patient feedback.

 We value feedback from our patients and service users and need to seek and understand your views, so that we can work towards meeting your needs and expectations and, ultimately, improve patient experience.

-We are involved in various works across the Trust with the aim of engaging our patients in the development of services, improving practice and changing our patients’ experiences for the better.
+We are also involved in various work across the Trust with the aim of engaging our patients in the development of services, improving practice and changing our patients’ experiences for the better.
 Listening to the views of our patients and visitors helps us to better understand what we are doing right and what we need to improve.
 We may carry out:

 - Real-time surveys while people are still in our care so that we can feedback to wards and take action quickly.

 - Short questionnaires that patients complete just before they leave hospital.

 - The Friends and Family Test (FFT) – see FFT section for more information on what this entails.